LitGreenhand/LLM-Redial/dataset_access.md

 We need your following information: name, organization, professional direction, position, reason for application, email address.

-Send the application email to: chenxinkim@hdu.edu.cn
+Send the application email to: jin.jay.chen23@gmail.com